puppetlabs/bolt/documentation/running_bolt_commands.md

-# Run commands on remote targets
+# Run Bolt

-You can use Bolt commands to connect to remote targets and perform actions on them.
+You can use Bolt commands to connect to targets and perform actions on them.
 These actions range in complexity from invoking a simple command to running a series of commands and tasks as part of an orchestration workflow.